Beauregard, Violletti, Ste-Claire

 Baxter were one of those early-'70s US bands who can only really be described as 'rock': not heavy enough to be 'heavy', prog enough to be 'prog' or soft enough to be 'West Coast'.
 Their sole, eponymous album from '73 displays a mixture of styles, from the twin-guitar hard rock of '51 through the near-country balladry of Gentle Arms to the almost-prog of Renaissance Woman and Moonfire II, the two main tracks that save this album from mediocrity and gain it an extra half star.
 There are other progressive moments, not least in Doctor Doctor and 197Three, but too much of this album is mid-paced third-division material, which explains why you've probably never heard of them before.

 Mellotron from both Doug Arioli and Steve Kirshenbaum, though I've no idea who played what and where.
-Renaissance Woman marks the first entrance of the 'Tron, with a cello part that couldn't be anything else, with a more 'normal' string part on Gentle Arms, leaving the album's major 'Tron interjection to side two's Moonfire II, with some very upfront strings, with less of the same on closer 197Three.
-So; Baxter is a game of two halves, with the band's proggier material being dragged down by their more straightforward stuff.
-However, I'm quite sure that the latter went down better on stage, and since they probably relied on live work to pay the bills, who can blame them for recording some of it?
+Renaissance Woman marks the first entrance of the Mellotron, with a cello part that couldn't be anything else, with a more 'normal' string part on Gentle Arms, leaving the album's major Mellotron interjection to side two's Moonfire II, with some very upfront strings and less of the same on closer 197Three.
+So; Baxter is a game of two halves, the band's proggier material being dragged down by their more straightforward stuff.
+However, I'm quite sure that the latter went down better on stage and, since I'm sure they relied on live work to pay the bills, who can blame them for recording some of it?
 Anyway, not bad, not great, with a surprising amount of Mellotron work.